animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

 ![RoCE v2 header](https://community.mellanox.com/servlet/JiveServlet/showImage/102-1451-29-84647/RoCE+frame+Format.png)

 So, here you can see that RoCE header sum in total to 70 bytes.
-There is still missing 4 bytes, I don't know where that comes from.
+There is still missing 4 bytes, as we expected this size to be of 74 bytes.
+I don't know where that comes from.
+Anyone?

 1 byte payload is backed as a 4 byte (to make it naturally aligned), and payload is incremented in the step of 4 bytes.
 So, a zero byte packet size is 74 bytes, 1-4 bytes packet size is 78 bytes, and 5-8